-KRISTIN A. CAMPBELL Age 60 BIOGRAPHY: Ms. Campbell has served as the Executive Vice President and General Counsel for Hilton Worldwide Holdings Inc., a global hospitality company, since June 2011, and since February 2021 has been appointed as its Chief ESG Officer.
-Prior to Hilton Worldwide, Ms. Campbell spent 18 years at Staples, Inc., where she served as Senior Vice President, General Counsel and Corporate Secretary from 2007 to 2011.
+KRISTIN A. CAMPBELL BIOGRAPHY: Age 61 Ms. Campbell has served as the Executive Vice President and General Counsel for Hilton Worldwide Holdings Inc., a global hospitality company, since June 2011, and since February 2021 has also been its Chief ESG Officer.
+Although Ms. Campbell has announced her intended retirement, she is currently Director since: working with Hilton Worldwide during the transition to her successor.
+Prior to Hilton Worldwide, 2016 Ms. Campbell spent 18 years at Staples, Inc., where she served as Senior Vice President, General Counsel and Corporate Secretary from 2007 to 2011.
 Before joining Staples in 1993, Ms. Campbell worked at law firms Goodwin Procter LLP and Rackemann, Sawyer & Brewster.
-Ms. Campbell is an Advisory board member of each of Director since: 2016 Independent New Perimeter and LegalMation.
-Committees: QUALIFICATIONS AND EXPERIENCE: Extensive corporate retail experience in the office products and services industry, operational as well as consumer business experience.
-Compensation & TalentCorporate Governance & Expertise in strategic development and execution, mergers and acquisitions, and integration.
-Nominating (Chair) Executive management experience with a large global company, including legal, regulatory, risk management, crisis management, and relevant board and governance experience.
+Ms. Campbell is an Independent Advisory board member of each of New Perimeter, LegalMation and the Boston University School of Hospitality Administration.
+QUALIFICATIONS AND EXPERIENCE: Committees: Extensive corporate retail experience in the office products and services industry, operational as · Compensation & Talent • Corporate Governance & well as consumer business experience.
+Nominating (Chair) Expertise in strategic development and execution, mergers and acquisitions, and integration.
+Executive management experience with a large global company, including legal, regulatory, risk management, crisis management, and relevant board and governance experience.
 Direct experience in managing and overseeing environmental, social & governance aspects of a large global business, with focus on carbon reduction work and diversity and inclusion.
+OTHER PUBLIC DIRECTORSHIPS: Regency Centers Corp. (since 2023); currently Compensation Committee member and Nominating & Governance Committee member

-MARCUS B. DUNLOP Age 35 BIOGRAPHY: Mr. Dunlop has served as an investment professional at HG Vora since 2009.
+MARCUS B. DUNLOP Age 36 BIOGRAPHY: Mr. Dunlop has served as an investment professional at HG Vora since 2009.
 Mr. Dunlop became a partner and member of the Investment Committee at HG Vora in 2018 and is involved in idea Director since: 2021 generation, fundamental research and portfolio risk management.
 Prior to joining HG Vora, he was an analyst at Goldman Sachs Group, Inc. in the Bank Debt Portfolio Group with focus on credit analysis for bank loan sales and trading desk, and debt restructurings of non-investment grade companies from 2008 to 2009.
 Independent QUALIFICATIONS AND EXPERIENCE: Financial expertise and extensive experience in corporate finance, capital structure optimization and capital allocation strategy.
 Significant experience evaluating strategic alternatives including mergers and acquisitions, divestitures and spin-offs.
 Industry experience in consumer, retail and real estate-oriented businesses.